 Starting – Start your engine the first pull, every time.

 Stress cracking of engine components – see "Mounts, rubber" above

 Throttle cable – Cleaning, lubrication, modifications, and cruise control info.

-Torque Values – This is the Top 80 specification page which has a thorough torque section.
+Torque Values – Check the specific Thor manuals on this website for most torque values.
+If you cannot find the correct value, check the the Top 80 specification page which has a thorough torque section.
 Hit "page down" twice to see it.